Search

 Portugal

-The pilot site at Castanheira de Pera and Marruge in Portugal concerns a community energy.
+The pilot site at Senhora do Salto in Portugal concerns energy communities.
 The aim is to install a hybrid renewable energy system and implement a software to manage the community’s energy needs.
 The system uses water from the small stream, solar energy captured on the surrounding slopes, and wind energy.
-Thanks to HY4RES project, the objective is to enable the supply of the needed energy from renewable sources to run the village of Castanheira de Pera.
+Thanks to HY4RES project, the objective is to enable the supply of the needed energy from renewable sources to meet the needs of the local community.

 Key figures – Portugal